 - Frame and answer questions using competing or complementary approaches

 - Understand businesses in their social, cultural, historical, and ethical contexts

-The Liberal Arts and Management Program also offers an honors certificate for non-Management + Human Organization Majors in the College of Arts + Sciences.
+The Liberal Arts and Management Program also offers an honors certificate for non-Management and Human Organization Majors in the College of Arts and Sciences.

 BUS-A 200 Foundations of Accounting and ECON-E 201 Intro to Microeconomics are both prerequisites for higher-level coursework in the major.
 Therefore, these required courses are also a good choice to take early on in your academic career.

 Students majoring in Management and Human Organization must complete one of two concentrations: Organizations and Institutions or Management and Communication.
 Contact the academic advisor to discuss which of these options best meets your goals.

 In the Organizations and Institutions concentration, you will study business and management from a broad social and historical perspective.
 You will consider business practices and policies, as well as their consequences, from political, economic, historical, and social angles.
 Courses in this concentration are offered in a variety of areas including anthropology, psychology, sociology, economics, and international studies.